Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Reboot the OPNsense system' with a specific verb and resource.
-It distinguishes from sibling tools, as no other tool performs a system reboot.
+The description clearly states 'Reboot the OPNsense system' with a specific verb and resource.
+It distinguishes itself from siblings by being the only reboot tool listed, and mentions consequences like network outage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.